Skip to main content

 Filter by last modified date

-Here you can specify in which period the files you are searching should have been modified.
+Here you can specify the time period in which the files you're searching for should have been modified.
 This filter supports the following options:

-• Today - will show files and folders modified today
+• Today - shows files and folders modified today.

-• Past 7 days - will show results modified in the last 7 days
+• Past 7 days - shows results modified in the last 7 days.

-• Past 30 days - will shows results modified in the last 30 days
+• Past 30 days - shows results modified in the last 30 days.

-• Past 6 months - will show files and folders modified in the last 6 months from today
+• Past 6 months - shows files and folders modified in the last 6 months.

-• Past year - will show files and folders modified in the last 12 months from today
+• Past year - shows files and folders modified in the last 12 months.

-• More than one year - will show files and folder older than one year
+• More than one year - shows files and folders older than one year.

 Options for searching by last modified date